 In-principle approvals for administering the seventh stock option program i.e. ESOP 2010 (A) has been received from the BSE and NSE during the previous year for 1,135,000 equity shares of Rs.
 10 each.
 No options have been granted under the program as at March 31, 2014.

 Employee Restricted Stock Purchase Plan 2012 ('ERSP 2012')

 ERSP 2012 was instituted with effect from July 16, 2012 to further issue upto 1,000,000 equity shares of nominal value of Rs.
 10 each.
 Shares under this program are granted to employees at an exercise price of not less than Rs.
 10 per equity share or such higher price as decided by the Board of Directors.
 Shares shall vest over such term as determined by the Board of Directors not exceeding ten years from the date of the grant.
 All shares will have a minimum lock in period of one year from the date of allotment.

-The weighted average fair value of each option of Mindtree, granted during the year ended March 31, 2013 was Rs.
-393.56 using the Black-Scholes model with the following assumptions:
+The weighted average fair value of each unit under the above mentioned ERSP 2012 plan, granted during the year was Rs.
+898 using the Black-Scholes model with the following assumptions:

 Transactions with the above related parties during the year were:

 Balances payable to related parties are as follows: